exhibition Anatomy of decisions

 Thanks to Ariel Lavian for the inspiring open call

-A few weeks after my brooch returned home, there was a war in Israel.
-The pink is black.
-Why are there so many innocent people suffering from war in this world?
+A few weeks after my brooch returned home, war began in Israel.
+The pink has turned to black.
+It is deeply troubling to see so many innocent people suffering as a result of conflict.